Tokyo

 1 Hotel Tokyo

-1 Hotel Tokyo occupies the upper floors of an Akasaka tower, a stone's throw from Tameike-Sanno metro.
+1 Hotel Tokyo occupies the upper floors of an Akasaka tower, steps from Tameike-Sanno metro.
 We step into a lobby where reclaimed wood, linen and hanging plants set the tone: vegetal luxury, raw materials, filtered light.
-The rooms play the revisited Japanese minimalism card, with oak parquet, braided hemp headboards, natural stone bathrooms.
-The spa and pool on the 27th offer an unobstructed city view, rare in this dense district.
-The restaurant bets on local producers and seasonality, without fanfare.
-From 534 € a night, we pay as much for the address as for the eco-responsible promise, kept seriously ✨
+The rooms embrace revisited Japanese minimalism, with oak parquet, braided hemp headboards, natural stone bathrooms.
+The spa and pool on the 27th offer unobstructed city views, rare in this dense district.
+The restaurant focuses on local producers and seasonality, no fanfare.
+From 534 € a night, we pay as much for the address as the eco-responsible promise, kept seriously ✨

 What makes this hotel unique

-• Pool and spa on the 27th floor with panoramic view of Tokyo
+• 27th-floor pool and spa with panoramic Tokyo views

 • AvroKO design: reclaimed wood, hemp, natural stone